SAP/spartacus-docs/_pages/fsa/features/dynamicforms/core/basic-form-validations.md

 ],
 ```

-- **dateOfBirth** - Accepts argument of type number.
+- `dateOfBirth` - Accepts argument of type number.
 Triggers validation if the input date is less than the provided argument.
-- **compareDOBtoAge** - Compares date from another field with the input date.
+- `compareDOBtoAge` - Compares date from another field with the input date.
 Accepts two arguments:
-  - name of the field to compare (string)
+   - Name of the field to compare (string).
-  - operator (string) - can be 'shouldBeGreater' or 'shouldBeLess'
+   - Operator which can be 'shouldBeGreater' or 'shouldBeLess' (string).

-The following JSON example compares input to the value of the 'retirementAge' field:
+The following JSON example compares input to the value of the `retirementAge` field:

 ```typescript
 "validations": [